 Alternatives to iTunes That Do Not Use Digital Rights Management (DRM)

-What does this lack of copy protection mean to the music educator?
+What are the Benefits of Using DRM Free Music?What does this lack of copy protection mean to the music educator?

 - A teacher can load the music onto any player he or she chooses

 - There is no need to burn to CD in order to transfer and play the music on a computer without iTunes installed

 - The tracks are easily edited and modified using any audio editing software

 - No need to deal with authorizing a computer before it can play the music.

 - While it is not likely that iTunes will shut down any time soon, if Apple decided to shut down the authorization servers all of the music purchased through iTunes would become unplayable.

 With the market changing as it is there is simply no reason not to consider moving to a DRM free music retailer such as Amazon.
 Selection of tracks is comparable and ease of purchase is also quick and easy.
 Plus all of the music purchased from DRM free music sites can also be loaded and played on an iPod just like any track purchased from iTunes.